Master of Arts in Sustainable Development:

-To be considered for admission to the MA in Sustainable Development program based in Vermont, an applicant must meet the following criteria:
+To be considered for admission to the MA in Sustainable Development: Advocacy, Leadership, and Social Change program based in Vermont, an applicant must meet the following criteria:

 - US bachelor's degree or an equivalent that demonstrates academic ability

 - Demonstrated English language ability (see details below)